Scotland and Europe have enjoyed a special relationship for centuries. Discover a little more about the ties that bind us in friendship.

 Each of the hubs is different – being tailored specifically to the opportunities available in each host country.
 As well as promoting trade and inward investment, they are also known to cover wider economic opportunities including cultural collaborations, promoting Scotland’s world-leading research and innovation, and – crucially – strengthening diplomatic relationships.

 We can already see some of the amazing ways that Scotland and Europe are collaborating in the business world, using our unique sets of skills to come together and help try and build a better world.
-In the fight against climate change.
 Not only that, Scotland’s Orkney Islands are also home to the world’s only accredited marine energy laboratory.
 The European Marine Energy Centre (EMEC) enables collaboration to harness the power of the sea all around the world.
 Orkney was chosen as the site because the environment and weather conditions here make it the ideal location for researching and developing all kinds of marine energy projects.

 It’s clear to see that Scotland and Europe have always enjoyed a strong friendship – a friendship that has lasted through the ages – and one that we are very keen to protect.
 Today there are nearly 250,000 Europeans who call Scotland home and their varied cultures and lifestyles help make Scotland such a vibrant nation.